Apartment Lighting: 28 Ways to Brighten Your Space

 10. Mount Ceiling Fixtures

-Need some living room ceiling lighting ideas?
-Choose a standard ceiling fixture for immediate overhead light or opt for some flair with fixtures that resemble modern art.
+Some landlords permit removable ceiling fixtures.
+Flush mounts or pendants can instantly brighten a room: a standard ceiling fixture for immediate overhead light, or add flair with fixtures that resemble modern art.
 Just make sure that the change won’t violate your lease agreement.

 11. Choose Lampshades Wisely